KangggX/ID-Assignment-1/README.md

 ### Existing Features

-- Feature 1 - allows users X to achieve Y, by having them fill out Z (Delete after you have read just leaving it here so you know how it works)

-Navigation Feature - allows users to navigate around my website with convenience, by having them select the appropriate sections.
+ - Navigation Feature - Allows users to navigate around my website with convenience, by having them select the appropriate sections
-Navigation Selection Status Feature - allows users to know which section they are on by highlighting the section they are currently on.
+ - Navigation Selection Status Feature - Allows users to know which section they are on by highlighting the section they are currently on
-Education History Timeline Feature - allows users to see my education history evidently by navigating to my education page.
+ - Education Timeline Feature - Allows users to see my education history evidently by navigating to my education page
-Projects Gallery Feature - allows user to see my projects almost as if it is a gallery.
+ - Projects Gallery Feature - Allows user to see my projects almost as if it is a gallery
-Projects Gallery Summary Feature- allows user to see a short summary of each project when a cursor is detected on an image.
+ - Projects Gallery Summary Feature- Allows user to see a short summary of each project when a cursor is detected on an image
-Contact Me Feature - allows user to contact me by having them fill out a short survey!
+ - Contact Me Feature - Allows user to contact me via email by having them fill out a form

 ## Technologies Used